simonsirak/operating-systems/theory/memory-management.md

 bit flipped.
 For instance, any two buddy leaves (deepest recursion) have the last bit flipped (counting from the left).

 ## More on Managing Memory
+When you allocate memory of size X, you don't actually allocate memory of size X. You allocate memory of size X+8 or something, where 8 symbolizes two bytes: A magic number (identifying the memory) and the size of the requested allocation (which would contain the value X in this case).
+So these extra values need to be taken into account when allocating.
+The pointer returned is the virtual base address of the remaining X addresses, i.e right after the magic number.

+Also, every free interval in the free list makes up a node.
+Each node points to some "base" virtual address representing the start of the interval.
+Each node then uses 8 bytes (two integers) to store the size of the interval (minus the 8 bytes from the two integers, which give the area of the "actual free space") and a pointer to the next free interval node.
+When converting a node into allocated memory from a request of size X, you take the node pointer, add 8 bytes (this time representing the two integers needed for the size of the request and the magic number), and return that pointer.
+When doing so, you move the node so that it points to the address just after the X+8 allocated bytes.
+Then, add 8 bytes (representing the new size of the new interval, as well as the pointer to the next free interval which you had previously).